brundonsmith/jqr/README.md

 FLAGS:
     -C, --color-output         Force colored output
+    -e, --elide-root-array     If this flag is passed and your input JSON has at its root an array, the base array will be ignored and its contents treated as if they were whitespace-separated values.
+This is useful when combined with --stream, as it allows the values to be processed one at a time, which is not otherwise possible for a single atomic root value (even with --stream enabled).
+This will produce the same output as adding ".[] |" to the beginning of your filter, and in fact this is how it's implemented for the non-streaming case, but changing the filter does not afford the streaming benefits of passing the flag.
         --gzipped              Set this flag to signal that the input file or stdin data is gzipped.
 The compressed data will be decompressed before processing (works with or without --stream).
     -h, --help                 Prints help information